josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🧿_supervision_said_absolutely_bloody_not.md

 which makes the whole thing even better.

 you do realise that this was a leak of one's own making, by the gc, and really, half the fun is beating the final boss, right?

+maybe then i will earn enough male validation, such that The Men™️ might consider ACTUALLY LETTING ME GO.

 2025-10-31